 So you did it.
-Well done.
-You've got to do three this time.
+Very good.
+Now, you've got to do three this time.
 On your own.

+Three?
 Isn't that against the rules, Lela?
 Rescue one at a time.
 Slowly.
 Safely.
 Even if it means leaving some to be caught.

 These ones are too important.
-They are New Zealanders who worked with the resistance after their planes were shot down.
-If any are caught, the northern cell is done.
+They are New Zealanders.
+They worked with a sabotage team near Lamia.
+If any of them are caught, the northern cell is done.
 So it's all three.
+Together.